Take a tour of this Topsail Beach Condo with a top to bottom makeover including new flooring, paint, and bathroom fixtures.

 I painted the “We’re Always on Beach Time” sign for her collage.

 Behind the bar is the dining area.
-The dated mauve chairs, ugly light fixture and teal carpet had to go!
-Yuck, yuck, yuck!
+The dated mauve chairs, ugly light fixture, and teal carpet had to go!
+Just getting rid of the carpet alone was a big change in this condo.

 The living room was frump-alicious with lumpy sofas and more dated decor.